Sunshine Becker

-Sunshine Becker (born Sunshine Flower Garcia on July 1, 1972) is an American singer who performed backing vocals for the band Furthur.
+Sunshine Becker (b.
+1 July 1972) is an American singer who performed backing vocals for the band Furthur.
 Despite her maiden name, Garcia, she is not related to Jerry Garcia, an incorrect assumption made by some because of her involvement with Furthur, a post-Garcia incarnation of the Grateful Dead.
 Similarly, despite her first name, Sunshine, she is not to be confused with Sunshine Kesey, daughter of Ken Kesey and Carolyn Adams (aka Mountain Girl or MG), Jerry Garcia's second wife.

 Early life

-Sunshine was born in Oakland, California, to Gabriel Garcia and Juddee Kawaiola (née Watrous).
+Sunshine Flower Garcia was born in Oakland, California, to Gabriel Garcia and Juddee Kawaiola (née Watrous).
 Her father, who is of Hispanic descent, is from New Mexico and is a musician, playing primarily tenor saxophone, but also guitar, bass, piano, and drums.
 Her mother, who is of Dutch, French, and English descent, is from San Francisco, and studied theater in college.

 Sunshine's parents met and married in Oakland, CA. She has a brother, Sean Gabriel Garcia, who is 4 years older, and who selected the middle name, Flower, for her when she was born.
 She grew up in the East Bay area in Oakland, CA and attended James Logan High School in Union City, CA, where she graduated in 1990.